-The best preventive measure against bedbug bites is to avoid situations which may give rise to bedbug infestations.
+The best preventive measure against bedbug bites is to avoid situations that may give rise to bedbug infestations.
 There are several measures that can be undertaken to prevent bedbug infestations, including

-- inspecting the premises of hotels or other unfamiliar sleeping locations for bedbugs on mattresses, box springs, bedding, and furniture;
+- inspecting the premises of hotels or other unfamiliar sleeping locations for bedbugs or their fecal material on mattresses, box springs, bedding, and furniture;

-- carefully inspecting used furniture or bedding items before bringing them into your home;
+- carefully inspecting used furniture or bedding items before bringing them into the home;

-- and keeping your suitcases closed when they are not in use and trying to keep them off the floor when traveling.
+- keeping suitcases closed when they are not in use and trying to keep them off the floor when traveling.

-If you suspect a bedbug infestation, you can try to detect and confirm their presence.
+If someone suspects a bedbug infestation, try to detect and confirm their presence.

-- You can attempt to place adhesive traps or double-sided carpet tape near your bed to capture bedbugs.
+- Attempt to place adhesive traps or double-sided carpet tape near the bed to capture bedbugs.

-- You can try to directly see them with a flashlight from your bed just before dawn.
+- Try to directly see them with a flashlight from the bed just before dawn.

-- You can hire a licensed pest-control service to inspect your residence if you are highly suspicious that bedbugs are present.
+- Hire a licensed pest-control service to inspect the residence if suspicious that bedbugs are present.

 If there is confirmation of a bedbug infestation, several measures can be taken to help control or eradicate the infestation, using both non-chemical and chemical (insecticides) methods.
+It can take several weeks to months to completely eradicate a bedbug infestation.
 In many cases, it will be necessary to hire a pest-control service in order to implement a comprehensive treatment strategy.